 Gaining Writing Experience in the Field

-Narrative nonfiction writing is prose that combines literary attention to storytelling with sound, fact-based research.
+Narrative journalism is prose that combines literary attention to storytelling with sound, fact-based research.
 This concentration is open to students from all majors.
 It provides them with a structured opportunity to gain writing experience in their field, as well as exposure to potential career paths.

 The narrative journalism concentration can be added to any student’s course of study.
 It comprises five elements, including a core curriculum of three required English courses; one to three electives drawn from an approved list of courses; at least one summer or semester-long directed research or internship experience; a non-credit bearing group colloquia; and at least one semester of senior research.